Fastdruid/CDTVPiDrive/commands/commands.md

 #### Description ####
 This command is purely for data transfer.
 It will transfer up to 65535 Words (4 byte words) for a total of ~256kb.
 Overhead is somewhat hefty here...
 3+2 bytes overhead for every 4 bytes sent!
 Still I think we could probably get acceptable throughput.
 When sending text then a 0x02 (EOT) should be used as End Of Text :)
-When sending data then the previous command will set
+When sending data then the previous command will specify how many bytes...somehow. :)
 ##### Byte 1 - Word byte 1 #####
 ##### Byte 2 - Word byte 2 #####
 ##### Byte 3 - Data byte 0 #####